 - First published (in German) in 1922, and first translated to English in 1951 by Hilda Rosner.

 “From the point of view of this study of the Outsider, Steppenwolf (1928) is Hesse’s most important contribution.” — Colin Wilson, The Outsider

 First published (in German) in 1927; first translated into English in 1929, by Basil Creighton.
 Wilson cites this edition.
 Currently available in the US (Creighton translation) from Picador (Amazon US), and in the UK from Penguin Modern Classics (Amazon UK), in a new translation by David Horrocks.

 - Narziss und Goldmund

 - First published (in German) in 1930; translated into English in 1932, by Geoffrey Dunlop (as Death and the Lover).

 - The Bead Game / Magister Ludi

 - First published (in German) in 1943; translated into English in 1949, by Mervyn Saville.
 (Wilson cites this version.)
-Currently available (in different translations) in the US from Picador (Amazon US), and in the UK from Vintage Classics (Amazon UK).
+Currently available (in different translations) from Picador (Amazon), and Vintage Classics (Amazon).

 IV — The Attempt to Gain Control